 Cash Investments.
-Under normal market conditions, the Focused SCV Fund may invest up to 10% of its net assets in cash.
-The Partners Fund may invest more than 10% of its assets in cash or cash-like securities under normal market conditions so long as it remains primarily invested in equity securities.
+Under normal market conditions, the Partners Fund, Focused SCV Fund and the International Value Fund may invest up to 10% of its net assets in cash.
 When the Adviser believes market, economic or political conditions are unfavorable for investors, the Adviser may invest up to 100% of a Fund's net assets in cash, cash equivalents or other short-term investments.
 Unfavorable market or economic conditions may include excessive volatility or a prolonged general decline in the securities markets, or the U.S. economy.
 The Adviser also may invest in these types of securities or hold cash while looking for suitable investment opportunities or to maintain liquidity.